R&D Tax Credits Explained

 What happens if HMRC investigates my claim?

 The costs in potential fines and time consumed in being the subject of an HMRC enquiry is significant.
 Worryingly, 90% of the claims we audit – where our clients have made a previous R&D Tax Credit claim – were wrong.
 They were either overclaiming or underclaiming.
 We review over 2,500 projects each year and write detailed technical reports on 40% of them to maximise your entitlement.
-We’ve been doing this for ten years; that’s a lot of projects.
+We’ve been doing this for eleven years; that’s a lot of projects.
 On the rare occasion where there is an enquiry, we will always defend any claim that we’ve produced at no extra cost.

 Can I claim for spend incurred overseas?